 I will utter things hidden since the creation of the world (ref.
 Ps.
 78).”

-The Pharisees, Sadducees and the Ossaean Essene would focus to the law.
+The Pharisees, Sadducees, and the Ossaean Essenes (scribes) would focus on the law.

 Even though the mustard seed is the humblest in size and structure, what is within gives the seed its impact.
-Like a mustard seed, anyone (the smallest) may qualify for the kingdom or spread the kingdom, even if at the moment there seems no hope or they believe their time has run out—anyone who decides to do so may awaken, may get the vision, even amid difficult circumstances.
-For this reason, Jesus admonishes to enter by way of the narrow gate (guided by the spirit)) and beware the leaven of the Pharisees (legal stumbling blocks).
-The seeds of the kingdom (spirit) should be sown abundantly, that they should proliferate within but also without.
-It is intended that you become the bush of abundance.
+Like a mustard seed, anyone (the smallest) may qualify for the kingdom, even if, at the moment, there seems no hope or they believe their time has run out—anyone who decides to do so may awaken, may get the vision, even amid arduous circumstances.
+For this reason, Jesus admonishes us to enter through the narrow gate (guided by the spirit) and beware of the leaven of the Pharisees (legal stumbling blocks).
+Each person should abundantly sow the seeds of the kingdom (spirit), and the seed should proliferate within and without.

-When Matthew’s scripture was written (AD 40), the readers of that day would be able to leap to Psalm 78, which locates the last sentence in Matthew, “…things hidden since the creation of the world,” but with a slight difference: Ps.
+When Matthew’s scripture was written (AD 40), referring to Matt.
+13.35, the readers of that day would be able to leap to Psalm 78, which locates the last sentence in Matthew, “…things hidden since the creation of the world,” but with a slight difference: Ps.
 78.2, “I will open my mouth in a parable; I will utter dark (not fully understood) sayings of old.”
-The psalmist refers to lessons taught in the past but that they now have to be repeated.
+The psalmist refers to lessons taught in the past that now have to be repeated.
 Matthew further understands that Jesus reveals things not spoken, even from the beginning.

 Psalm 78 expresses God’s beneficence to a “rebellious generation” (v.
 8), finally ending in v.
 72, “So he shepherded them according to the integrity of His heart, and guided them by the skillfulness of His hands.”
 Those familiar with scripture could not miss Matthew’s reference to Jesus as he pronounces the current generation as rebellious.
-As well, rebellion is present in many current worldly teachings.
-Matthew refers to Jesus as he who shepherds and then references Jesus’ skillfulness.
-Jesus can speak to the ‘sayings of old’ but also teaches them within a higher context.
-He also adds knowledge, “hidden since the creation of the world.”
+Matthew refers to Jesus as the one who shepherds and then references Jesus’ skillfulness.
+Jesus can speak to the ‘sayings of old’ but teaches them within a higher context.
+He adds knowledge “hidden since the creation of the world.”

 DISCIPLES of the WAY

-God abides everywhere, Jesus tells us.
-He is within us, He is without us.
-Both the Parable of the Mustard Seed and The Parable of the Yeast give the kingdom of God not as a place, but that as in every place God is an active presence.
-Those who follow the enlightened Path of the Way find this creative component central to their understanding of God’s methods and works.
+Jesus indicates that a new spiritual order of events must come into being, and the Great Awakening must continue.
+Jesus tells us that God abides everywhere.
+He is within us; He is without.
+Both the Parable of the Mustard Seed and the Parable of the Yeast describe the kingdom of God not as a place but as in every place—God is an active and creative presence.
+Those who follow the enlightened Path of the Way find this active presence, this creative component, central to their understanding of God’s methods and works.

 Jesus also lends himself to the mustard seed, for once it spreads, it is hard to rid the field.
 Jesus plants many seeds.
-He speaks to the new creation consciousness, or some might describe it as the new kingdom consciousness, and that if one wants to receive the harvest, these seeds Jesus sows begin the process.
-The “mysteries” mentioned by Luke and the “things hidden” by Matthew refer to deepening growth as the parable understanding develops.
-Most scholars recognize that among the final teachings within Essene priesthood training concerned the study of parable knowledge-wisdom.
+He speaks to the new creation consciousness, or some might describe it as the new kingdom consciousness, and that if one wants to receive the harvest, the seeds Jesus sows begin the process.
+The “mysteries” mentioned by Luke and the “things hidden” by Matthew refer to the deepening growth that occurs as the parable understanding develops.
+Most scholars recognize that among the final teachings within the Essene priesthood, training involved the study of parable knowledge and wisdom.

-As in v.
-37 of Matt.
-13, “He that soweth the good seed is the Son of Man,” many of us are so familiar with this scripture that we think little about it, yet Jesus’ statements are far more startling than first observed.
+As in verse 37 of Matthew 13, “He that soweth the good seed is the Son of Man,” many of us are so familiar with this scripture that we think little about it; yet, Jesus’ statements are far more startling than first observed.
 If we embrace this powerful message, it becomes clear that he intended to change the world’s consciousness, not just reform Judaism.
-In essence, his ministry statements bring enlightenment forward, and every man may participate.
+His ministry statements bring enlightenment forward, and every man may participate.
 Everyone may sow good seeds, within and without.

-Jesus initiates the preparation of this ‘good soil’, specifically the disciples.
+Jesus initiates the preparation of this ‘good soil,’ specifically in relation to the disciples.
 He then sows the seed, especially when he speaks privately, for the disciples are the first to have this seed sown upon the grounds of their souls.
 Reflected in the following verse, 13.38, “the good sons are the children [sons (family)] of the kingdom,” wherein he privately speaks to the disciples as The Parable of the Tares* is explained.
-This gives the disciples a special role.
+This revelation gives the disciples a unique role.
 Yet, it is also true if “the field is the world,” with “the good seed are the sons,” this leaves the calling open to any who choose the kingdom, taking upon themselves this sonship.
-Therein any good soil will grow this good fruit.
+Therein, any good soil will grow this good fruit.

-The above directly points to each individual, not just the disciples, offering universality and inclusion.
 Universality is a form of oneness, not only among individuals in what will become the body of Jesus’ followers, but lends itself to the principle of oneness itself, as in, “I in them, and You in me; that they may be made perfect in one, and that the world may know that You have sent me, and have loved them as You have loved me,” John 17.23.
-This statement runs to deep courses, even sacredness.
-Although not a parable, it reflects a speaking that lends itself to the revelation of “mysteries” and “things hidden.”
+This scripture runs to deep courses, even to sacredness.
+Although not a parable, it reflects a style that lends itself to the revelation of “mysteries” and “things hidden.”
 What is this oneness Jesus speaks of so often?
-What is this absolute unity Jesus shares with the Father and that he wishes to share with us?
-You may only come to understand this if you sow good seeds, following the Christed vision and pathway to greater completeness, or unity.
+What is this absolute unity Jesus shares with the Father, and that he wishes to share with us?
+However a person may do so, a person may only come to understand this if they sow good seeds, following the Christed vision and pathway.

-As to the disciples being this good soil: they must also mature and spread new seeds.
+As to the disciples, being this good soil, they must also mature and spread new seeds.
 For they are first, they are the disciples.
-They will become like the mustard plant moving into every field.
-They must become this good fruit that will abound to yield an increasing crop.
+They will become like the mustard plant, moving into every field.
+They must become this good fruit that will yield an increasing crop.
 A grave responsibility has been imparted.
 On a personal level, this part of the private message must have given them pause to consider, just as we may now consider ourselves in the same context.

 With these few scriptures, we enter into the real beginning of Jesus’ ministry.
 The grassroots, the seed, these preparatory efforts will eventually bring the disciples into the required soul development for such a mission.
-Our life grows much like the disciples, inward out, and then upward.
-What we put into life, the seeds, and what we cultivate, nourish, and then harvest gives us the daily walk.
+Our lives grow like the disciples’: inward, out, and upward.
+What we put into life, the seeds, and what we cultivate, nourish, and harvest, give us the daily walk.

-By planting a good seed Messiah Jesus reveals the most practical aspects of the Way.
-Parable combined with simplicity seems the teaching method.
-He explains cause and effect with simple but accurate examples, giving structure to the thought; he essentially tells us how to build the mind, the enlightened godly mind he extolls.
+By planting a good seed, Messiah Jesus reveals the most practical aspects of the Way.
+Parables combined with simplicity seem to be the teaching method.
+He explains cause and effect with accurate yet straightforward examples, giving structure to causal forces; he essentially shows us how to build the mind, the enlightened, godly mind he extols.

 Jesus said: If you bring forth what is within you [spirit], what you bring forth will save you.
 If you do not bring forth what is within you, what you do not bring forth will destroy you.
 (Saying 70), Gospel of Thomas.